 - One of the most important steps for monitoring operations and improving future troubleshooting of your automated system is entering the interventions into your Mobility Work CMMS.
 This includes the encountered symptoms of failure, the involved maintenance technicians, the date of the intervention, the operation type (preventive, electrical, corrective or automated) and finally the operation performed to restore the asset.
 Mobility Work offers its users a mobile application which improves the user-friendliness and capture of maintenance operations but also integrates multimedia documents such as photos and videos.
 All this information will help you and your maintenance team if a similar failure occurs on the same automated equipment.

-The Best Questions to Ask When Performing a Troubleshooting Procedure On An Automated System
+Troubleshooting Procedure On An Automated System

 When an automated system failure occurs and troubleshooting is required, it is of critical importance to adequately approach the issue.
 Asking the right questions will help you reach the root cause of the problem and solve it.